facebook/react-native-website/docs/text.md

 ### `id`

 Used to locate this view from native code.
-Has precedence over `nativeID`
+Has precedence over `nativeID` prop.

 | Type   |
 | ------ |